-Together with school staff and volunteers, we have adapted in this new virtual era to enable young people to continue to meaningfully connect with employers from the world of work.
-One of the very big advantages of going virtual is that for the first time, schools are no longer limited by their local geography and have direct access to an amazing range of thousands of diverse volunteers who can help motivate students to believe in their future potential and expose them to a broad range of job roles and educational and vocational pathways.
+We have adapted in this new virtual era to enable young people to continue to meaningfully connect with employers from the world of work.
+For the very first time, schools are no longer limited by their geography and have direct access to an amazing range of thousands of diverse volunteers who can help motivate students to believe in their future potential and expose them to a broad range of job roles and educational and vocational pathways.

 See an example of what a virtual session might look like:

 “This year using the Inspiring the Future portal, I’ve been able to reach out to [volunteers] much further afield because we’re doing the programmes virtually.
 And we’ve had some phenomenal mentors that we just wouldn’t have been able to connect with because of geography.”
 Sally-Anne Warren-Armes, Employer Engagement Manager, Eckington School

 Create your own virtual experience of the world of work